 Professional Discussion underpinned by a Portfolio

-The professional discussion will take place with an Innovate Awarding Assessor and will last for 90 minutes.
+The professional discussion will take place either in the workplace or remotely with an Innovate Awarding Assessor and will last for 90 minutes.
 They will ask a number of questions after reviewing the apprentice's portfolio of evidence.
-It will be conducted face to face in the workplace.